Nature Walk Benefits for Beginners

 • Better focus

 Scientists are still exploring the effects of nature on mental health.
 Results will vary from person to person.
-Many people still say they feel more happy and relaxed after being outside.
+Many individuals report feeling happier and more relaxed after being outside.

 5. Nature Walks Could Promote Other Healthy Behaviors

-Good habits lead to more positive habits.
-I’ve seen that myself throughout the years.
+Good habits lead to other positive habits.
+I’ve seen this pattern in my own life over the years.

-Once I started walking frequently, I started paying more attention to other areas of my health.
+Once I started walking frequently, I paid more attention to other areas of my health.

 Some simple behaviors to follow are: